 The glib way in which thoughtless or uninformed writers condemn Pius XII for his silence is a good example of the very propaganda and prejudice that the Nazis themselves exemplified in spreading their doctrine of anti-Semitism.

 The data smog of endless sound-bites and factoids that our information superhighway supplies often clouds reality.
 Education is not the mere accumulation of information, but an integrated and often complex understanding of how things really are or truly have been.

 One cannot begin to take steps to eradicate prejudice by exchanging an old prejudice for a new one.
 Factoids travel faster than truth.
 This itself is a truth that cannot be ignored in the continuing fight against prejudice.

 DeMarco, Donald.
 800,000 Saved by Pius XII's `Silence'.
 Catholic Register (May 18, 1998).

 Reprinted by permission of the publisher.

 Donald DeMarco is a Senior Fellow of HLI America, an adjunct professor at Holy Apostles College & Seminary, and Professor Emeritus at St. Jerome's University in Waterloo Ontario.
-Donald DeMarco continues to work as a corresponding member of the Pontifical Acadmy for Life.
-DeMarco is the author of twenty books, including The Heart of Virtue, The Many Faces of Virtue, Virtue's Alphabet: From Amiability to Zeal and Architects Of The Culture Of Death.
+Donald DeMarco continues to work as a corresponding member of the Pontifical Academy for Life.
+DeMarco is the author of twenty books, including How to Remain Sane in a World That is Going Mad, Poetry That Enters the Mind and Warms the Heart, The Heart of Virtue, The Many Faces of Virtue, and Architects Of The Culture Of Death.
 Donald DeMarco is on the Advisory Board of The Catholic Education Resource Center.Copyright © 1998 Donald DeMarco

 back to top